ArduPilot/MAVProxy/docs/source/analysis/playback.rst

 The playback program will have a small GUI to pause, fast forward and slow down the playback speed.

-The output IP address and port can be overridden via this commandline
+The output IP address and port can be overridden via the ``--out`` commandline
 argument:

 .. code:: bash

-    --out=127.0.0.1:14550
+    mavplayback.py logfile.tlog --out=127.0.0.1:14550